shamin/webpack-sass-bootstrap-boilerplate/README.md

 # webpack-sass-bootstrap-boilerplate

+Sass, Babel & Bootstrap boilerplate with Webpack building, a Dev Server and Live Loading

 This Webpack Sass Bootstrap boilerplate starter contains the features and scripts you need to get started quickly with Webpack bundling and building, Live Loading, and creating a dev server.